-Vietnamese fresh spring rolls (goi cuon in Vietnamese) are incredibly easy, fresh version of a classic fried spring roll.
+Vietnamese fresh spring rolls (goi cuon in Vietnamese) are an incredibly easy, fresh version of the classic fried spring roll.
 These rolls (also called summer rolls or salad rolls) are light and healthy, full of fresh herbs and crisp ingredients.

-If after a couple of tries you are still having trouble with your wrappers tearing, you may have very thin wrappers.
-Try doubling up on the wrappers and using two for each roll (Just make sure they are both moistened on both sides!)
+If after a couple of tries you are still having trouble with your wrappers tearing, you may just have very thin wrappers.
+Try doubling up on the wrappers and using two for each roll (Just make sure they are both moistened on both sides before layering them together!)
 The extra reinforcement should solve the tearing problem.

 Fresh herbs are also a must for capturing the Vietnamese fresh spring roll flavor.
 You’ll be amazed what a few leaves of basil, mint, or cilantro can do to brighten the flavor of the rolls.

-Continue wrapping the roll until your lettuce side is face down.
+Continue wrapping the roll until your lettuce/shrimp side is face down.
 (You should be about 2/3 of the way through your rice paper.)
-The lettuce/shrimp side will be the top of the roll, so we need to fold the two sides in so that they stick to what will be the bottom of our roll.
+Then fold the two sides in so that they stick the bottom of the roll.

 Once the sides are folded in, continue rolling away from you to seal in the sides and finish off your rice paper.

 Some people will argue that spring rolls are best served immediately, and while they are WONDERFUL eaten right away, we find that they also make a nice, easy, and quick pack-and-go lunch.

 To make your spring rolls ahead of time, wrap each roll, individually, in a lightly dampened paper towel and store them in an airtight container in the refrigerator.

 When you are ready to eat them, unwrap the rolls from the paper towels and let them set, exposed to the air, for a minute or two before eating.
 (Letting them set will give the wrappers a moment to dry out and become less tacky to the touch.)